jacklehamster/bun-pool/README.md

 - If you know you will need more than 50000 objects at a time, you can increase that limit.
 - If you work with very little objects, perhaps ~10-20 at a time, it will take a while before you reach the limit.
 You could set the limit to 100, so you'll know immediately that you did something wrong with the ObjectPool.

-## Add your own implementation

-If you use the "ItemPool" interface to declare ObjectPool variables, you can then replace its implementation with something else.
-Perhaps you've come up with an implementation with better monitoring, or perhaps you have a specific usecase that requires to use your own.
-You could also extend ObjectPool if you just want to overwrite certain methods.

-You could also test replacing ObjectPool with a version that doesn't recycle items, and see if performance really suffers.
-That will help you determine its effectiveness for your use case.

 ## Clear memory

 You can send all objects back to the garbage collector by calling `clear()`.
 This would be the case when you're done with a game scene, and perhaps you no longer need one particular type of object.
 When that happens, you can clear its ObjectPool.